 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

-Everything we do in our life adds to our life experiences.
-It is safe to say our life is mostly defined by these life experiences.
 Here are 5 ways in which you can consciously build your life experiences.

 Care about something & find your purpose in life: